 The U.S. Army Corps of Engineers and Virginia Port Authority have completed a Validation Study and Environmental Assessment to examine navigation improvements to the Elizabeth River and Southern Branch.

-The GRR allows for reformulation of the originally authorized plan, as appropriate, to develop a new alternative for implementation.
+The study allows for reformulation of the originally authorized plan, as appropriate, to develop a new alternative for implementation.
 This includes a determination of whether the project is still economically justified, environmentally acceptable, technically appropriate and adequately supported by nonfederal interests.

-This GRR study is authorized by Section 201 of the Water Resources Development Act (WRDA) of 1986 (Public Law 99-662).
+This study is authorized by Section 201 of the 1986 Water Resources Development Act (Public Law 99-662).

 Project study area:

-For more information on the study, contact the U.S. Army Corps of Engineers, Norfolk District, 803 Front Street, Norfolk, Virginia 23510-1096.
+For more information on the study, contact Norfolk District, U.S. Army Corps of Engineers, 803 Front St., Norfolk, Virginia 23510-1096.
 Telephone: 757-201-7606.